joshuadavidthomas/opencode-plugins-manual/README.md

 - SDK client documentation
 - Claude Code migration patterns

-This manual attempts to fill those gaps with working examples and source references.
+This manual fills those gaps with working examples and source references.

+I created this because I wanted to write plugins but grew tired of thin documentation and constant source diving, whether searching manually or using an LLM to research the codebase.

+I've tried to establish guardrails around the documentation process by providing direct source access, using structured prompts, and coordinating specialized agents to verify examples.
+However, these docs are entirely LLM-generated and may contain hallucinations or inaccuracies.
+Always verify against the OpenCode source code, and please open an issue if you find errors.

 ## Quick Start